rwxrob/notes/IRL data hub service.md

 *Do we use websockets or not?*

-No. Not robust enough when traveling through places where Internet
+No. Not robust enough when traveling through places where Internet connections are constantly failing.

+*How do we query data over time?*